wmariuss/awesome-devops/README.md

 - [OSv](http://osv.io/) - Versatile modular unikernel designed to run unmodified Linux applications securely on micro-VMs in the cloud.
 - [Atomic](http://www.projectatomic.io/) - Use immutable infrastructure to deploy and scale your containerized applications.
 - [Photon](https://github.com/vmware/photon) - Linux container host optimized for cloud-native applications, cloud platforms, and VMware infrastructure.

+## Package Management & System configuration

+*Builds packages in isolation from each other.*

+- [Nix/NixOS](https://nixos.org/) - A tool that takes a unique approach to package management and system configuration.

 ## Distributed Filesystems